dbieber/davidbieber.com/hugo/content/snippets/2023-01-16-go-note-go-features/index.md

 Using Go Note Go with a case makes it so easy to take on the go.
 And since it works offline, it's ideal for use on a long flight.
 The battery I use lasts 12 hours, so this works even if your flight doesn't have an outlet.
 If there is an outlet, 5V is sufficient.

 I find I much prefer writing on Go Note Go on a flight compared with hours of back to back movie watching.
 Not everyone has this predilection; to each their own.

+Using a regular computer on a flight can lead to neck strain.
+Not so with Go Note Go!
 </details>

 <details><summary>Capture shower thoughts</summary>